Julien Neaves – Editor

-We did not get any details about the new companions and whether they would all be full time or not.
-While we speculate away this is a perfect opportunity to look back at The Doctor’s fellow travelers of the modern era and do some ranking; we at redmangoreviews do love to rank stuff.
-I will not be including occasional companions like River Song, Mickey Smith and Captain Jack or one off companions like Astrid Peth or Lady Christina de Souza.
-So with that in mind and a black hole-sized SPOILER ALERT here are all eight NuWho companions ranked:
+With this news I thought it would be a great time to update my ranking of The Doctor’s companions of the modern era – we at Redmangoreviews do love to rank stuff.
+I will not be including occasional companions like River Song, Mickey Smith and Captain Jack or one-off companions like Astrid Peth or Lady Christina de Souza.
+So with that in mind and a black hole-sized SPOILER ALERT here are all 11 NuWho companions ranked:

 Nardole first appeared in the Christmas special The Husbands of River Song and to describe the character as underwhelming would be an overstatement.
 When it was announced he would become a companion in the tenth series my attack eyebrows were raised.

 Thankfully the character was moderately fun and clever.
-But he did feel somewhat superfluous especially after the mystery of the vault was revealed.
-Would we really lose that much if we removed him other than a couple of rib tickling ripostes?
+But he did feel somewhat redundant, especially after the mystery of the vault was revealed.
+Would we really lose that much if we removed him other than a couple of rib-tickling ripostes?
 Not really.

 #7 Clara Oswald